German Ambassador to China Jan Hecker dies | DW | 06.09.2021

 The German Ambassador to China and Angela Merkel confidant, Jan Hecker, has died after only a few days in the role, the Federal Foreign Office announced on Monday morning.

-"It is with deep sadness and dismay that we learned of the sudden death of the German Ambassador to China," the Federal Foreign Office said.
+"It is with deep sadness and dismay that we learned of the sudden death of the German Ambassador to China," the ministry said in a statement.

 "Our thoughts at this moment are with his family and the people who were close to him."